Who Am I?

 - Pray about it!
 Yup, you heard me right; pray about it.
 That is the religious side of me coming out.
-God will answer your prayers if you ask Him and you listen to His answer.
+God will answer your prayers if you ask Him.
+All you have to do is listen to His answer.

 So now you know a little about me.
-If you want to know more then ask me.
+If you want to know more, then ask me.
 I won’t share my real name or where I actually live.
-Suffice to say I live in the southwestern part of the United States and I still work for the U.S. government.
+Suffice to say I live in the southwestern part of the United States and I retired from the U.S. government.
 And I really don’t want a problem with that.

 And if you think I am a government plant, agent provocateur, etc. then I encourage you to have another glass of Kool-Aid, put on your tin-foil hat and head to another website.
-Yes, that means I have a little bit of a sense of humor.
-That humor comes across as kind of irreverent, cynical, sarcastic, biting, and even occasionally funny.
+Yes, that means I have a little bit of a sense of humor…and no tolerance for fools.
+My humor comes across as kind of irreverent, cynical, sarcastic, biting, and even occasionally funny.

 I am really glad you are here.
 I hope that my 40+ years of learning, training and experience can be of some benefit to you.
 Thank you for this opportunity.